pjaol/cdp-browser/README.md

 ### Building the Docker Image

 The Docker image is based on `browserless/chrome:latest` for ARM64 architecture, which provides a headless Chrome browser with the Chrome DevTools Protocol enabled.
+Any Chrome instance will work, just take a look at `docker/entrypoint.sh` to see how we start chrome.

 ```bash
 docker build -t cdp-browser -f docker/Dockerfile .